 This might go unnoticed but if you pay close attention to the lyrics, you’ll notice that those include the titles of almost all of Growth‘s songs released up until now.
 It’s a nod to the past and a nice touch to this song.

 Growth delivered yet another stunning vocal performance.
-It felt new to have the quartet tackling lower toned sections, especially when most of members are known not for their lower registry, but for being masters with their higher registry.
+It felt new to have the quartet tackling lower toned sections, especially when most of members are known not for their lower register, but for being masters with their higher register.
 The chorus brought their harmonizations to the spotlight, standing out from the beautiful orchestral instrumentalization featured on that section.
 They are the only group within Tsukipro that has been consistent since day one when it comes to the vocal performances.
 Their balanced line distribution enables everyone to shine in equal measures, which in result makes standing out being a difficult task.
 However, this time around, no matter how impressive Terashima‘s vibrato and ad-libs, Yamaya‘s high notes or Yamashita‘s all-rounded performance were, Shunichi Toki was always a step ahead, surpassing their quality, taking the spotlight to himself.
 He presented us with an memorable all-rounded performance filled with sweet ad-libs, stunning low notes and delicate high notes.
 His presence could be felt everywhere and it was great for a change to have him leading the way for this group.

 All in all, Growth showed us that they are a powerful vocal group with a limitless ability to impress us.
 “Mahou no Kizuna“ introduced everyone to a world of fantasy through a breathtakingly beautiful landscape, never before heard in the Tsukipro series (and stands as Growth‘s masterpiece), “One day…” stripped the group off their dramatic touch and delivered us a simple ballad, “Parallel Lineage” upped the ante once again with a majestic take on pop-rock and then they wrap up their streak of 4 releases for TSUKIPRO THE ANIMATION with the beautiful orchestral pop tune, Hidamari ni Saku.
 This is the kind of song that might want to have on your playlist in the coming Christmas.